thrackle-io/rules-engine/docs/src/src/client/token/ERC721/ProtocolERC721.sol/contract.ProtocolERC721.md

 END setters and getters ***********

-*AppAdministratorOnly function takes appManagerAddress as parameter Function puases contract and prevents functions with whenNotPaused modifier*
+*AppAdministratorOnly function takes appManagerAddress as parameter Function pauses contract and prevents functions with whenNotPaused modifier*

 ```solidity